 A person with a legal medical marijuana card registered with the state is still subject to firearm laws.
 This means they may discover it is hard to find an affirmative defense when accused of being under the influence while possessing a firearm.

-Possession does not mean an individual needs to physically have a gun on their person; merely owning or having a weapon on their property is considered possession.
-While they may also not be under the influence at the time of their possession charge, the mere fact that they have a medical marijuana card implies they are frequently under the influence of a controlled substance.
+Possession does not mean an individual needs to physically have a gun; merely owning or having a weapon on their property is considered possession.
+While they may also not be under the influence at the time of their possession charge, the fact that they have a medical marijuana card implies they are frequently under the influence of a controlled substance.

 While the 202.257 statute does not specifically identify marijuana, the fact remains that this is sometimes a legal gray area.
 Knowing the laws thoroughly can help in these cases, but because of conflicting regulations, having a lawyer to pursue all possible defenses can improve a cardholder’s chances of being found not guilty of illegal firearm possession.